 Parents should complete an 'Absence from School Request form' to apply for leave (see appendix 7).
+Where leave is not granted Penalty Notices may be issued for unauthorised holidays.

 Home/School Partnership

 Securing a high level of attendance requires the school and home to work closely together.
 To this end, we ask parents to: